conda-incubator/condastats/docs/source/condastats.rst

     Name: counts, dtype: int64

-We can also get package download statistics for speficied month, package platform, data source, package version, and python version:
+We can also get package download statistics for specified month, package platform, data source, package version, and python version:

 .. code:: python